Nishantbadhiye/Wonderlust/README.md

     ```
     This command will build the Docker images and start the containers for the backend and frontend, enabling you to access the Wanderlust application.

-## 🌟 Ready to Contribute?

-Kindly go through [CONTRIBUTING.md](https://github.com/krishnaacharyaa/wanderlust/blob/main/.github/CONTRIBUTING.md) to understand everything from setup to contributing guidelines.

-## 💖 Show Your Support

-If you find this project interesting and inspiring, please consider showing your support by starring it on GitHub!
-Your star goes a long way in helping me reach more developers and encourages me to keep enhancing the project.

-🚀 Feel free to get in touch with me for any further queries or support, happy to help :)